-BoneXpert is a software-only medical device running on a Windows PC.
-The software also exists as an integrated part of larger software systems.
+BoneXpert is a medical software device running on a Windows PC.

 BoneXpert conforms to the European Community Directive for Medical Devices EC 1993/42, as indicated by the CE mark.

-Caution: Not approved for clinical use in USA.
+Caution: Not approved for clinical use in the USA.

-The intended use of BoneXpert is to perform an automatic determination of bone age and bone health index (BHI), and to predict adult height from the bone age.
+The intended use of BoneXpert is to perform an autonomous determination of bone age and bone health index (BHI).
 The bone age determination can replace the conventional manual rating.
 The hand radiograph must be provided as a DICOM file.

-BoneXpert is licensed through an annual license fee, based on an estimate of the number of analyses made per year.
-A free trial period is offered for the BoneXpert Server version; contact Visiana for more information, at .
+BoneXpert is licensed through an annual license fee based on an estimate of the number of annual analyses made.
+A free trial period is offered for the BoneXpert Server and the Online version.

 |Range of application||Bone age range||0-19 years for boys and 0-18 years for girls (GP bone age ranges)|

 |Ethnicities||Caucasian, African-American, Hispanic, and Asian in USA and Japan|